Thomas P. Rona

-During the 1980s, Dr. Rona held various posts in the Executive Branch to include Special Assistant for Space Policy at the Department of Defense, 1984 to 1986 and Assistant Director for Government Programs in the Office of Science and Technology Policy at the White House, 1986 to 1987.
+During the 1980s, Rona held various posts in the Executive Branch to include Special Assistant for Space Policy at the Department of Defense, 1984 to 1986 and Assistant Director for Government Programs in the Office of Science and Technology Policy at the White House, 1986 to 1987.
 On June 16, 1987, President Ronald Reagan announced Rona's nomination as Associate Director of the Office of Science and Technology Policy.

-In June 1989 he briefly succeeded Dr. William Graham by becoming Acting Science Advisor to President George H. W. Bush, a position he held until President Bush's choice was available in August of that year.
-When Rona left government service, he did private consulting work in the general area of Information Warfare for companies such as Aegis Research Corporation then headquartered in Rosslyn, Virginia.
+In June 1989 he briefly succeeded William Graham by becoming Acting Science Advisor to President George H. W. Bush, a position he held until President Bush's choice was available in August of that year.
+When Rona left government service, he did private consulting work in the general area of information warfare for companies such as Aegis Research Corporation, then headquartered in Rosslyn, Virginia.

 Rona died at his home in Bethesda, Maryland, on December 27, 1997, from hypertensive cardiovascular disease.